 The Ralph H. Johnson VA Medical Center didn’t have enough land to qualify for a Fisher House in Charleston, South Carolina.
 In order to address this issue, Fisher House Charleston LLC was formed in 2013 to purchase 150 Wentworth Street.
 In August 2014, this site was purchased and in November 2016, following acceptance of the land by the VA, a formal groundbreaking took place.
 As of January 2017, thanks to thousands of individual, church, community, military, fraternal, association, corporate and foundation donations, Fisher House Charleston has achieved the prime objective of retiring the $4,000,000 debt for the land.

 On April 26, 2017 Commander Courtney Peeples, Second Vice Commander David Leite, Adjutant Mike Miranda, and Past Commander Bob Sterling visited the Fisher House construction site and presented a check for $750 to Kent Hutchinson, Co-chairman and Treasurer of the Fisher House Foundation.
 The $750 is one-fourth of the profit from the 2016 golf tournament as voted on by the membership.
-Below are pictures of the presentation.
+Below is the 2019 presentation with Commander Dave Robins (third from left) presenting the check.
+Golf Tournament co-chairman Dan Desmond (far right) was also present.

 We held our third annual fund-raising golf tournament in September 2018 and raised $1000 for Fisher House.
+We held our 14th annual fund-raising golf tournament in September 2019 and raised $1,500.
 Although Fisher House is completed and up and running, it will continue to require donations for continued operations.
 Post 205 will continue to support Friends of Fisher House as our primary charitable effort.

 Because Post 205 has no way to stay on top of the fast-moving progress and latest updates in a timely fashion, you are encouraged to go to their website.
 Click here to read the full story and the latest updates on Fisher House Charleston.